janbarari/SatellitesTracker/readme.md

 # Satellite Tracker: MVVM + Coroutine + Flow = 🦾

+Hi there

-Hi there, Satellite app is a sample test project in this project I used MVVM + Clean Architecture fully modular based.
-I Used navigation component for implementing single activity and easy to maintain fragments and feature.
-I used Moshi for parse initial data form assets folder to cache them on database with Room.
-Also I used Kotlin and Flow to make coroutine able to get the data flow in it's hand.
-Also I created a custom workaround to manage app and modules dependencies.
-Created master view design in tablet mode.
+In this project I created a fully modular app with MVVM and Clean Architecture.
+Used navigation component for implementing single activity and decreasing the features dependencies through Deeplink.
+Used Moshi for parsing the initial data form assets folder to cache them on database with Room.
+Also with help of Flow I let coroutine get the data flow in hand.
+Also I created a custom workaround to manage modules dependencies.
+Created master view design for tablets.

 Satellites Tracker is Compatible with Android M and above.

 ![](mobile.gif)